Contents of this page

 How Permaculture closely relates to sustainability:

-Permaculture remarkably supports all of these 17 SDGs and directly contribute to 13 of them:
+Permaculture remarkably supports all of these 17 SDGs and directly contributes to 13 of them:

 Current state of the Earth